genomicsclass/leanpub/manuscript/hierarchical_models.md

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/modeling/hierarchical_models.Rmd).

-In this section we use the mathematical theory which describes an approach that has become widely applied in the analysis of high-throughput data.
+In this section, we use the mathematical theory which describes an approach that has become widely applied in the analysis of high-throughput data.
 The general idea is to build a _hierachichal model_ with two levels.
 One level describes variability across samples/units, and the other describes variability across features.
 This is similar to the baseball example in which the first level described variability across players and the second described the randomness for the success of one player.
 The first level of variation is accounted for by all the models and approaches we have described here, for example the model that leads to the t-test.
 The second level provides power by permitting us to "borrow" information from all features to inform the inference performed on each one.

 Here we describe one specific case that is currently the most widely used approach to inference with gene expression data.
 It is the model implemented by the `limma` Bioconductor package.
-This idea has been adapted to develop methods for other data types such as RNAseq such as [edgeR](http://www.ncbi.nlm.nih.gov/pubmed/19910308) and [DESeq2](http://www.ncbi.nlm.nih.gov/pubmed/25516281).
+This idea has been adapted to develop methods for other data types such as RNAseq by, for example, [edgeR](http://www.ncbi.nlm.nih.gov/pubmed/19910308) and [DESeq2](http://www.ncbi.nlm.nih.gov/pubmed/25516281).
 This package provides an alternative to the t-test that greatly improves power by modeling the variance.
-While in the baseball example we modelled averages, here we model variances.
-Modelling variances requires more advanced math but the concepts are the practically the same.
+While in the baseball example we modeled averages, here we model variances.
+Modelling variances requires more advanced math, but the concepts are practically the same.
 We motivate and demonstrate the approach with an example.

 Here is a volcano showing effect sizes and p-value from applying a t-test to data from an experiment running six replicated samples with 16 genes artificially made to be different in two groups of three samples each.
 These 16 genes are the only genes for which the alternative hypothesis is true.
 In the plot they are shown in blue.